Pavin Smith Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Tigers have a 4.51 team ERA that ranks 21st across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).

-- Tigers pitchers combine to surrender 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Tigers rank 20th in baseball in home runs surrendered (76 total, 1.2 per game).

-- Boyd (3-4) gets the starting nod for the Tigers in his 12th start of the season.
-He has a 5.57 ERA in 53 1/3 innings pitched, with 53 strikeouts.
+- Wentz (1-6) gets the starting nod for the Tigers in his 13th start of the season.
+He has a 7.49 ERA in 51 2/3 innings pitched, with 44 strikeouts.

-- His most recent appearance was on Sunday against the Chicago White Sox, when the left-hander threw five innings, surrendering one earned run while allowing three hits.
+- The lefty last appeared on Monday against the Philadelphia Phillies, when he went 4 2/3 innings, allowing five earned runs while giving up seven hits.

-- The 32-year-old has an ERA of 5.57, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .242 batting average against him.
+- The 25-year-old has a 7.49 ERA and 7.7 strikeouts per nine innings across 12 games this season, while allowing a batting average of .317 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.